farrokhi/dnsdiag/README.md

 ## Docker

-If you don't want to install dnsdiags on your local machine, you may use the docker image and run programs in a container.
+If you prefer not to install `dnsdiag` on your local machine, you can use the Docker image to run the tools in a containerized environment.
 For example:

 ```
 docker run --network host -it --rm farrokhi/dnsdiag dnsping.py
 ```

 # dnsping

-dnsping pings a DNS resolver by sending an arbitrary DNS query for given number of times.
-A complete explanation of supported command line flags is shown by using `--help`.
-Here are a few useful flags:
+`dnsping` allows you to "ping" a DNS resolver by sending an arbitrary DNS query multiple times.
+For a full list of supported command-line options, use `--help`.
+Here are a few key flags:

-- Using `--tcp`, `--tls` and `--doh` to select transport protocol.
-Default is UDP.
+- Use `--tcp`, `--tls`, or `--doh` to select the transport protocol (default is UDP).
-- Using `--flags` to display response flags (including EDNS flags) for each response
+- Use `--flags` to display response flags, including EDNS flags, for each response.
-- Using `--dnssec` to request DNSSEC if available
+- Use `--dnssec` to request DNSSEC validation if available.
-- Using `--ede` to display Extended DNS Error messages ([RFC 8914](https://www.rfc-editor.org/rfc/rfc8914))
+- Use `--ede` to display Extended DNS Error messages ([RFC 8914](https://www.rfc-editor.org/rfc/rfc8914)).
-- Using `--nsid` to display Name Server Identifier (NSID) if available ([RFC 5001](https://www.rfc-editor.org/rfc/rfc5001))
+- Use `--nsid` to display the Name Server Identifier (NSID) if available ([RFC 5001](https://www.rfc-editor.org/rfc/rfc5001)).

-In addition to UDP, you can ping using TCP, DoT (DNS over TLS) and DoH (DNS over HTTPS) using `--tcp`, `--tls` and `--doh` respectively.

 ```shell
 ./dnsping.py -c 5 --dnssec --flags --tls --ede -t AAAA -s 8.8.8.8 brokendnssec.net